Electromagnetic compatibility - EMC

 Disturbances in electrical devices or equipment include all electromagnetic phenomena not intended for practical use.
 Disturbances spread from equipment or a device to other equipment or devices either through cables or via radiation.
 For example, lines in a television picture, static on the radio or computer malfunctions are often due to disturbances caused by other electrical devices or equipment.

-Scope of application of the EMC Directive
+Scope of application

 The EMC Directive applies to all electrical devices or equipment that may cause electromagnetic disturbances or whose functioning may be affected by electromagnetic disturbances.